Repeated differentiation and free unitary Poisson process: Proof of Theorem : Reduction to the fundamental solution

 is the $k$-th $\boxtimes_{n}$-convolution of $L_{n,1}$; see~\cite[Theorem~6.9]{marcus} for the finite free \textit{additive} analogue in which the classical Laguerre polynomials appear.
 Now we let $n\to\infty$.
 Then, Theorem~\ref{theo:zeroes_trig_laguerre} states that for $k\sim tn$ the empirical distribution of zeroes of these polynomials converges weakly to $\Pi_t$.
 It has to be compared to the Poisson limit theorem for $\boxtimes$ (not $\boxtimes_n$!) on the unit circle, see~\cite[Lemma~6.4]{bercovici_voiculescu_levy_hincin} or Section~\ref{subsec:free_unitary_poi_def}, which states that

 To deduce Theorem~\ref{theo:zeroes_trig_laguerre} from this statement, one essentially needs to justify that replacing $\boxtimes$ by $\boxtimes_{n}$ (and measures by polynomials) does not change the large $n$ limit.
 This task is less trivial than it looks at a first sight.
-For example, trying to prove Theorem~\ref{theo:zeroes_trig_laguerre} by computing moments\footnote{Using Vieta's and Girard–Newton's identities it is possible to compute the arithmetic mean of the $\ell$-th powers of the roots of $L_{n,k}$, and then to check that it converges to the $\ell$-th moment of $\Pi_t$.
-Although this can be done for every given $\ell=1,2,\ldots$, we were unable to find a general proof based on this approach.} or cumulants leads to non-trivial combinatorial identities.
-We shall not follow this approach and prove Theorem~\ref{theo:zeroes_trig_laguerre} in Section~\ref{sec:zeroes_laguerre} by the saddle-point method.
+We shall prove Theorem~\ref{theo:zeroes_trig_laguerre} in Section~\ref{sec:zeroes_laguerre} by the saddle-point method\footnote{After this paper appeared on the arXiv, a combinatorial proof has been found by\citet{arizmendi_fujie_ueda_new_comb}}.
 As a by-product, we shall identify the rate of growth of $L_{n,k}$ and its logarithmic derivative on the open unit disk. \begin{theorem} Fix $t>0$ and let $k=k(n)$ be a sequence of positive integers with $k(n)/n \to t$ as $n\to\infty$.
 For every $\theta$ in the open upper half-plane $\bH:= \{\theta \in \C: \Im \theta >0\}$ we have

 where $\zeta= \zeta_t(\theta)$ is the unique solution of the equation $\zeta - t \tan \zeta = \theta$ in $\bH$.
 The function $\zeta_t:\bH\to \bH$ is analytic and satisfies $\zeta_t(\theta) - \theta \to \ii t$ as $\Im \theta \to +\infty$ (uniformly in $\Re \theta\in \R$); see Section~\ref{sec:principal_branch} for more properties.
 The logarithms in~\eqref{eq:asympt_L_n_k_1} are chosen such that $\log 1 =0$ and all functions of the form $\log (\ldots)$ are continuous (and analytic). \end{theorem}